Showing posts with label piano. Show all posts

 2017 April 22, Saturday, Touring the Lairmore House Florence, Alabama Tour guide Billy Warren

-One of the sites to tour during the Florence Walking tour was the Larimore House led by Billy Warren a retired school teacher.
+One of the sites on the Florence Walking tour was the Larimore House, led by Billy Warren, a retired schoolteacher.

 The front side of Larimore and the tour group